Ohiopyle Falls is located right in town.

 Other Things to do near Ohiopyle

-The town and Ohiopyle State Park are not the only options for exploration in the area.
-With just a short drive, in some cases less than 15 minutes, these other adventures are possible on your visit.
+With just a short drive, some less than 15 minutes, these other adventures are worth your visit.

 Visit a Frank Lloyd Wright House